 5 – AN UNSUBSCRIBE LINK MUST BE INCLUDED IN EVERY MARKETING CAMPAIGN

 All marketing campaigns must include a clear and concise link for recipients to easily opt-out of receiving future communication.
 The link must be easy for anyone to recognize, read, and understand.
 On your end, this unsubscription must be granted immediately, with no further emails being sent to this recipient from that moment forward.
-In accordance with the Mailjet Sending Policy, transactional and confirmation emails such as purchase orders, payment invoices, password resets, account creations, etc. by nature do not require an unsubscribe link.
+Transactional and confirmation emails such as purchase orders, payment invoices, password resets, account creations, etc. by nature do not require an unsubscribe link.

-6 – THE SENDER NAME AND STATUS MUST BE CLEARLY COMMUNICATED IN EVERY MESSAGE
+6 – SENDER NAME AND STATUS MUST BE CLEARLY COMMUNICATED IN EVERY MESSAGE

 7 – ONLY LEGAL AND LEGITIMATE INFORMATION CAN BE SENT WITH MAILJET

 Mailjet does not support the sending of messages that contain, promote, reference, or link to unlawful, illegal, libelous, defamatory or violence against any individual or group and more generally affecting human rights.
-Moreover and unless the sender gives us sufficient and specific guarantees at Mailjet’s sole discretion, Mailjet does not work in principle with senders (i) who promote the following activities, whether permitted by law or not, including the following but not limited to: gambling, sexual, adult content, weapons and any explosives, tobacco or tobacco-related, drugs, political, hacking, penny stocks, forex trading and trading advice, payday loans, lead sales and work-at-home offers promoting schemes such as “get rich quick”, “build your wealth” and “financial independence”, or (ii) who send emails in the name and on behalf of third-parties (including their own customers).
+Moreover and unless the sender gives us sufficient and specific guarantees at Mailjet’s sole discretion, Mailjet does not work in principle with senders (i) who promote the following activities, whether permitted by law or not, including the following but not limited to: gambling, sexual, adult content, weapons and any explosives, tobacco or tobacco-related, drugs, political, hacking, penny stocks, forex and crypto-currency trading and trading advice, payday loans, debt collection agencies, clairvoyance, lead sales and affiliate marketing, paid surgery, work-at-home or entrepreneurial schemes, and promotional real estate, or (ii) who send emails in the name and on behalf of third-parties (including their own customers).
 In general, your emails must not contain any information or content otherwise sovereignly deemed unsuitable to Mailjet or harmful to the reputation of Mailjet, its affiliates, partners, customers and users.

-If your business is regulated by an authority (i.e. medications, investments, lending, banking, gambling, betting, medicine…), you are asked to contact our sales department for a custom account instead of subscribing for a self-service account.
+If your business is regulated by an authority (i.e. medications, investments, lending, banking, gambling, betting…), you are asked to contact our sales department for a custom account instead of subscribing for a self-service account.
 Mailjet reserves the right to request documents and relevant licenses pertaining to your activity.